Polk State College

 - Polk State College, established in 1964, has campuses and centers in every corner of Polk County, including Winter Haven, Lakeland, Bartow, and Lake Wales.
 Each year, the College serves more than 16,000 students.
 Degree offerings include the Bachelor of Applied Science, Bachelor of Science, Associate in Arts, and Associate in Science.
 Additionally, the College offers a wide range of certificate and workforce training options.
 The College also operates three charter high schools.
 The advantages of attending Polk State include small class sizes, flexible class schedules and online options, affordable tuition, excellent financial aid, vibrant student life opportunities, and intercollegiate athletics.

-- The teacher population of 900 teachers has stayed relatively flat over five years.
+The teacher population of 654 teachers has grown by 163% over five years.

 |Polk State College||(FL) Community College Avg.|